Virginia Tech® home

 Courses Offered by SPL Faculty

 This research-oriented course explores advanced topics in management systems engineering, focusing on complex industrial, service, governmental, and healthcare systems.
-Students will review state-of-the-art literature and develop research skills using a systems thinking paradigm to define and analyze efficiency performance measurement.
+Students review state-of-the-art literature and develop research skills using a systems thinking paradigm to define and analyze efficiency performance measurement.
 Key topics include economic production theory, data-driven modeling techniques such as data envelopment analysis (DEA), statistical frontier analysis (SFA), and agent-based modeling.
-Through a translational research project, students will apply theoretical frameworks to real-world socio-technical systems, examining the broader impacts and intellectual merit of efficiency performance.
+Through a translational research project, students apply theoretical frameworks to real-world socio-technical systems, examining the broader impacts and intellectual merit of efficiency performance.
 This course equips students with the analytical tools necessary for designing and improving system performance across multiple dimensions, including productivity, quality, and innovation.

 Learning Objectives